odewahn/genai-content-workflow-demo/README.md

 # Prompt Templates

 Once you have content downloaded, you can start defining the kinds of prompts you want to perform on it.

-Prompts are defined using the [jinja templating language]().
+Prompts are defined using the [jinja templating language](https://jinja.palletsprojects.com/en/3.1.x/templates/).

 ## Setup

 You'll need a directory to store the prompt templates and automation scripts.
-Download this into the root your working direcory:
+Download this into the root your working directory:

 ```
 cd ~/genai-tutorial